 (And on your part, you need to take the time to listen to those explanations.
 Don’t hire a pro and then second-guess every move she makes.
 If you want great content, you need to give your writer the space to craft that greatness.)

 If content is important to your business, you need a professional, not an interested amateur.
-(Or an admittedly adorable fluffy poodle, like the one illustrating this post.)

 And one of the hallmarks of the professional is commitment.
 Commitment to getting better over time, to staying on top of developments in the field, to a lifetime of learning.